 In NPS, funds are invested in major three categories of equity, debt fund, and government securities.
-A balanced mix of all the three funds would generate good returns for the investors.
+A balanced mix of all three funds would generate good returns for the investors.

 New Pension Scheme is available in two approaches, Tier-1 and Tier- 2.

-Tier 1 account – Under this account, subscribers cannot withdraw funds before the retirement.
+Tier 1 account – Under this account, subscribers cannot withdraw funds before retirement.
 It is compulsory for all government employees to invest or direct 10% of their salary into this account.